ZhengjcVP/MusicScoreScanHelper/README.md

 - Delete both Temp folders (```File_name_Temp``` and ```File_name```) before you run the same file name.
 You don't need to delete when using a different file name.
 ### Page Size:<br />
 - The default ```4000x5400```, ```0.77``` Scaling is designed for 600 ppi scanning of A4 or similar page size.
+- For A4 or similar scans but not in 600dpi, you can just change ```inDPI```.
-- If you are scanning in other resolution or page size, you must change this.
+- For non-A4-or-similar scans, you must change the resolution.
 - You can also linearly increase the resolution and scaling, which will generate images with higher resolution (But larger file size).

 ## Other parameters in ```LoadScanPDFMain.py```:<br />